-For rear-end collisions, the driver in the rear vehicle usually acted negligently.
-Negligence simply requires you to show that the driver failed to act with the reasonable care expected of drivers.
+For rear-end collisions, the driver in the rear vehicle is usually found to be negligent.
 If the driver of the trailing vehicle drove too fast, followed too closely, or failed to pay proper attention, the driver was probably negligent.

-Thus, suppose the driver in the trailing car is arrested for drunk driving.
+For example, suppose the driver in the trailing car is arrested for drunk driving.
 Everyone injured in the accident can use the negligence per se doctrine to generate a presumption that the driver was negligent.
 Under the doctrine, the plaintiffs would be pointing out that the driver was intoxicated in violation of Texas state law and, in turn, was negligent.
-Then it would be up to the tailing driver to disprove that in order to avoid liability for the crash.
+Then it would be up to the tailing driver to disprove that to avoid liability for the crash.

 On the other hand, rear-end collisions are occasionally caused by the driver in the leading car.
 For example, if a driver swerves into another vehicle’s lane without cause, that driver might have been responsible for causing the accident.